Nanjing Massacre: Grant of immunity to Prince Asaka

 On May 1, 1946, SCAP officials interrogated Prince Asaka, who was the ranking officer in the city at the height of the atrocities, about his involvement in the Nanjing Massacre and the deposition was submitted to the International Prosecution Section of the Tokyo tribunal.
 Asaka denied the existence of any massacre and claimed never to have received complaints about the conduct of his troops.

 Evidence and testimony

 The prosecution began the Nanjing phase of its case in July 1946.
-Dr. Robert O. Wilson, a surgeon and a member of the International Committee for the Nanking Safety Zone, took the witness stand first.
+Dr. Robert O. Wilson, a surgeon and a member of the International Committee for the Nanking Safety Zone, testified.

 Other members of the International Committee for the Nanking Safety Zone who took the witness stand included Miner Searle Bates and John Magee.
 George A. Fitch, Lewis S. C. Smythe, and James McCallum filed affidavits with their diaries and letters.

-Another piece of evidence that was submitted to the tribunal was Harold Timperley's telegram regarding the Nanjing Massacre which had been intercepted and decoded by the Americans on January 17, 1938.
-One of the books by Hsü, Documents of the Nanking Safety Zone, was also adduced in court.

 The entry for the same day in Matsui's diary read, "I could only feel sadness and responsibility today, which has been overwhelmingly piercing my heart.
 This is caused by the Army's misbehaviors after the fall of Nanjing and failure to proceed with the autonomous government and other political plans."